dsforza96/mini-rust/README.md

-# Mini-Rust: a SML implementation of Rust's lifetimes
+# Mini-Rust: A SML Implementation of Rust's Lifetimes

 ## Getting started